KomodoPlatform/developer-docs/docs/basic-docs/installations/asset-chain-parameters.md

 ### ac_cc=1

-Setting `ac_cc=1` permits smart contracts on the asset chain, but will not allow the asset chain to interact in cross-chain smart contracts with other asset chains.
+Setting `ac_cc=1` permits CryptonConditions on the asset chain, but will not allow the asset chain to interact in cross-chain CryptoConditions functionality with other asset chains.

 ### ac_cc=2 to 99